Cray-HPE/docs-sat/rpm/README.md

 # System Admin Toolkit Offline Documentation

-The SAT documentation can be found online at the following url: https://cray-hpe.github.io/docs-sat
+The SAT documentation can be found online at the following URL: https://cray-hpe.github.io/docs-sat

 It is also available offline as markdown, which may be viewed with a markdown